kumc-bmi/PKD-Import-and-Mapping/README.md

     - [x] `kumc_sftp_pwd`: SFTP password
     - [x] `sftp_remote_path`: SFTP file path for stored data

-`extract.py` file codebase extracts/downloads all project data in csv format using either API or SFTP pull from all three sites.
+`extract.py` file codebase extracts/downloads all project data into csv format using either API or SFTP pull from all three sites.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>